How Long Can Root Canal Pain Last After the Procedure?

 What Does a Root Canal Entail?

-To understand why you may be sore after a root canal, it helps to know what a root canal procedure entails.
+To understand why you may be sore after root canal treatment, it helps to know what a root canal procedure entails.

-- Local anesthesia is applied to the area where the root canal will take place.
+- Local anesthesia is applied to the area where the root canal procedure will take place.

 - The inside of the tooth is filled with composite material to prevent the tooth from being reinfected.